sacherjj/casper-node-launcher/resources/ETC_README.md

 Please refer to http://docs.casperlabs.io for information on how to run a node.

+# node_util.py

+Many of the below commands can be done with the`/etc/casper/node_util.py`.
+Run this with no argument to show possible commands.

 ## systemd

 The deb package installs casper-node-launcher service unit for systemd.
 If you are unfamiliar with systemd,